Deal or no deal, US needs Mexicans | DW | 10.06.2019

 Numbers down

-About 8 million immigrants from Mexico have jobs, making 5% of the US workforce.
+About 8 million immigrants from Mexico have jobs, making up 5% of the US workforce.

 But even before Trump started his wall campaign, economic growth in Mexico and the aging of the country's population were slowing the flow of Mexican workers into the US.